 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

 If you’ve been bested by these tiny plastic vessels, fear not.
-We’ve compiled a list of ways you can tackle the Tupperware army and take back your kitchen.
-Read on to find out more.
+We’ve compiled a list of ways you can tackle and organize Tupperware and take back your control over your kitchen.

 1. A DIY Stacker

 DIY passion shows how to create the perfect storage space.
 She puts together a handy container with a bit of woodwork.
 The tote is installed with pegs that separates the lids from the boxes, which makes it easier to find matches in a hurry.
 Best of all, it is a versatile system.
 You can expand and remove the pegs as and when your collection changes.

 Sorting out Tupperware has never been easier.
 Following these five steps from Today’s parents will give you the storage system of your dreams.
 It is quick and easy to follow and requires nothing but just a little motivation to get you started.
 Pull up your sleeves and get ready to finally put all your container woes to rest.